xdspacelab/openvslam/docs/ros2_package.rst

     ros2 run image_transport republish \
         raw in:=/video/image_raw raw out:=/camera/image_raw

-Publish Images of a USB Camera
+Publish Images Captured by a USB Camera
 ------------------------------

 For using a standard USB camera for visual SLAM or localization.